 We were recently highlighted in a Hospice News article called "The Rise of Tech-Enabled Grief Care."
 Here are four ways Grief Coach helps hospice organizations and their bereavement teams support people grieving a death.

-3 Ways to Support a Teen Who's Grieving, in Partnership with Dougy Center for Grieving Children and Families
+Three ways to support a teen who is grieving, in partnership with the Dougy Center for Grieving Children and Families

 Have you ever struggled to know what to say to a teen or young adult grieving the death of a loved one?
 Try these three tips from Dougy Center and Grief Coach.